 If you’re not already, I hope you’re writing down the kidspeak that’s delivered at your home.
 And don’t worry about having the perfect journal or what your handwriting looks like.
 What matters is just writing down those memorable words, even if on a scrap of paper that you shove into an envelope.
 And if you’re a grandparent, aunt, uncle, babysitter or teacher, do share the funny stuff with the parents.
 Chances are it will make their day just as it did yours.

-And if you send in your favorites, I’ll be sure to share them here in a future roundup.
+And if you send me your favorites in the “Leave a Reply” box below, I’ll be sure to share them here in a future roundup.